Laboratory

 intorArray_Like, optional) – Channels to set the amplitude.
 IfCHs=Noneamplitude will be fixed in all channels.

-- get_output_voltage(CHs: int | list[int] = None)[source]
+- get_amplitude(CHs: int | list[int] = None)[source]

-Get the peak-to-peak output voltage of each channel, in volts.
+Get the peak-to-peak output voltage (in mV).

 - Parameters: